Vortox14/TravellersRestRedux/README.md

 * more price adjustment options
 * endless water buckets (NOTE: do not use during tutorial, and when enabled you can not fill empty buckets at the well so fill buckets before activating)
 * hotkeys for: make all birds talk, make all crops grow, make all trees grow
+* Crops grow in all seasons
+* Increased loot from slaughtering animals

 ## Downloading the mod